zeynepgoksoy/Javascript-Tutorial-Examples/README.md

 # Javascript-Tutorial-Examples
- Examples that i write while i am following a Javascript course will be updated
+ Examples that i write while i am following a Javascript course, will be updated.